landonwest815/spreadsheet-editor/README.md

 Course:     CS 3500, University of Utah, School of Computing GitHub ID:  landonwest815
 Repo:       https://github.com/uofu-cs3500-spring23/spreadsheet-landonwest815
-Date:       19-Feb-2023 9:30pm (of when submission is ready to be evaluated)
+Date:       20-Feb-2023 4:00am (when submission was completed)
 Solution:   Spreadsheet
 Copyright:  CS 3500 and Landon West - This work may not be copied for use in Academic Coursework.
 ```